ankaba-x00/dev-interview-demoproj/README.md

 3.2. start both backend and frontend server via `npm start` in each project root (use the correct ports!)<br>
 4. docker setup<br>
 4.1. run `docker-compose up --build` in both backend and frontend root<br>
-Note: due to ./scripts/wait-for-mongo.sh DB is automatically fired up before backend (see Backend/Dockerfile.dev)
+Note: due to ./scripts/wait-for-mongo.sh, the database is automatically fired up before backend (see Backend/Dockerfile.dev)
 5. IMPORTANT: first login gets admin role assigned automatically (alternatively use Postman)

 ## Services and Ports (Development)